 In the UK, we now eat more chicken than any other meat.
 Which means the production of chicken has become more and more industrialised to keep up with demand.
-At Coombe Farm, the welfare of the chicken we sell is critical to us, and that means saying a very firm no thank you, not ever, to factory farmed birds.
-We work with a specialist poultry farm based nearby Pembrokeshire, West Wales.
-They rear all of our poultry in a free-range, organic environment and to the highest welfare standards.
+At Coombe Farm Organic, the welfare of our chickens is critical to us, and that means saying a very firm no thank you, not ever, to factory farmed birds.
+We rear our chickens in a free-range, organic environment and to the highest welfare standards.
 That means the birds have the freedom to roam outdoors during the day, with the shelter and safety of houses at night and in bad weather.

 Often bundled together and misconceived to be much of a muchness, the terms organic and free range really are quite different in terms of growing chickens.
 We are big fans of Lizzie Rivera, journalist and owner of BIC-BIM.
 She details the truth behind the differences between the levels of certification perfectly in this article.